mohit2299/Reinforcement-Learning-for-Supply-Chain-Delivery-Prediction/README.md

 Approach:
 A greedy nearest-neighbour (heuristic TSP) algorithm determines an approximate optimized route between user-specified cities.
 The algorithm starts from the first city and then iteratively chooses the closest unvisited city (using the Haversine formula to compute distances).
 Estimated travel times are calculated assuming a truck travels 600 miles daily, and the route is visualized with Folium.
 Data Structures:

 It uses a dictionary to map city names to coordinates, a list to store the computed route order, and a set to manage unvisited cities.
 Limitations & Improvements:
 As a heuristic, the greedy approach does not guarantee a globally optimal route and is sensitive to the starting city.
 Future improvements include 2-opt/3-opt local search, metaheuristics (like simulated annealing or genetic algorithms), and incorporation of real-world constraints (e.g., traffic, delivery windows).

+Our solution goes beyond basic navigation.
+It:

+Integrates supply chain data (delivery performance, costs, etc.) into the routing decision.
+Uses custom constraints and objectives tailored to business needs.
+Leverages reinforcement learning to learn from historical data and provide proactive, context-specific insights.
+In short, it’s a domain-specific, customizable tool focused on business metrics rather than just distance or time.